firestranded/USW-Responses/responses/mcpe-import-failed.md

 Step 9: Hit copy

-Step 10: Opent the file from the newly copied folder.
+Step 10: Open the file from the newly copied folder.